 - For the Skill section you need to be able to demonstrate what you have learned about conservation work and environmental issues through a short set of questions which require you to do some individual research.
 We will give you these questions when you start your skill section.

-- Once you have completed your projects over the required time commitment, please email Kate who will complete your assessors report online.
+- Once you have completed your projects over the required time commitment, please email David who will complete your assessors report online.
 We aim to do this within 10 days of your email.

 THE JOHN MUIR AWARD